Ananya394/Ananya394.github.io/content/cv/index.md

 **1. Personal Portfolio Website**
 - A responsive website showcasing my professional skills and projects.
-- **Technologies Used:** React, GitHub Pages
+- **Technologies Used:** Hugo, GitHub Pages

-**2. Biometric Attendance System**
+**2.Acitivity Tracker**
-- Developed a student attendance system using biometric technology with a user-friendly interface and real-time data integration.
+- Implement a system which is related to student and teacher to keep updated of thier daily work and keep track of thier business.Moreover they can efficently use their time.

-**3. Tic-Tac-Toe Game**
+**3. Priyo Website**
-- Designed a browser-based game using JavaScript, focusing on algorithm logic and UX.
+- It is basically a clone of Priyo website.Priyo.com is a prominent Bangladeshi online portal that serves as a hub for news, information, and various digital services.

 ---